aiden200/CS257/webapp/readme.txt

-AUTHORS: Silas Zhao Aiden Cheng
+AUTHORS: Silas Zhao, Aiden Cheng

 DATA: all covid and vaccinations information in the US